woossi0/suite/docs/usermanual/source/introduction/sampledata.rst

 The city of Medford, in the USA state of Oregon, has generously shared some of their public domain municipal data.

-.. note:: This data does not ship with OpenGeo Suite and must be `downloaded <http://data.opengeo.org/medford.zip>`_ separately.
-To install the data unpack it into the root of the GeoServer data directory.
+.. note:: This data does not ship with OpenGeo Suite by default.
+To install the data download `medford.zip <http://data.opengeo.org/medford.zip>`_ and unpack it into the root of the GeoServer data directory.

 The following layers are available in the Medford dataset: